geerteltink/geert.elt.ink/cksx0035e0i4fkxs101w95m6l.md

 ## Cherry picking

-Cherry pick a specific commit from another branch into the current branch.
+Cherry-pick a specific commit from another branch into the current branch.

 ```bash
 git cherry-pick [commit]